-Using margin can be risky and traders could owe more money than they invested.
+Using margin can be risky, and traders could owe more money than invested.

 Margin of Safety

-Some investors believe factors such as the rate of growth, the amount of cash a company holds, and dividends determine the Margin of Safety.
+Some investors believe factors such as the growth rate, the amount of cash a company holds, and dividends determine the Margin of Safety.
 Another belief is that the Margin of Safety is the level of risk an investor can safely accrue.

 Market Capitalization (Market Cap)

-Market Capitalization is the monetary value of all the shares of a company’s stock.
+Market Capitalization is the monetary value of all a company’s stock shares.
 The Market Cap is the value Mr. Market gives a company.